javascript-tutorial/en.javascript.info/6-async/02-promise-basics/article.md

 );
 ```

-If we're interested only in successful Promises, then we can provide only one function argument to `.then`:
+If we're interested only in successful completions, then we can provide only one function argument to `.then`:

 ```js run
 let promise = new Promise(resolve => {